Voador (1790 ship)

-Voador was a brig launched in 1790 at Lisbon.
-In 1808–1809, she was one of the vessels in the small Anglo-Portuguese squadron thatcaptured French Guiana.
+Voador was a brig launched in 1790, at Lisbon.
+In 1808–1809, she was one of the vessels in the small Anglo-Portuguese squadron that captured French Guiana.
 In 1820, she was re-classed as a corvette.
 In 1823, she was transferred to the Brazilian Navy.

 Career

 In 1790, Voador was under the command of First Lieutenant Jaime Scarnichia and part of the Straits Squadron that crossed the Mediterranean.

 In 1791, Voador sailed in the squadron of Captain Paulo José da Silva Gama, convoying vessels to India.

 In 1792 Voador left on a diplomatic mission to Sardinia.

 In 1793, Voador was part of the squadron of Lieutenant General José Sanches de Brito that the Portuguese Navy provided to assist the British Royal Navy's Channel Fleet.